ufosc/SwampScheduler/README.md

 There are lots of things that can be done, and a lot of them are on our back-burner.

 Take a look at what [issues (enhancements, bug fixes, and ideas)](https://github.com/ufosc/SwampScheduler/issues) are open.
 If you find one you like, assign yourself and be sure to talk to other people about what you're doing (it helps us, the [maintainers](#Maintainers) best allocate our resources).

 ## Maintainers

-We're your Technical Leads, Product Managers, and Mentors all-in-one.
-Be sure to say hi.
+We're your Technical Leads, Product Managers, and Mentors all-in-one:

 - [Robert Conde](https://github.com/RobertConde)
 - [Brian Nielsen](https://github.com/bnielsen1)